anoopsatishgejje/ui5app/README.md

 ## ui5app

-A Fiori application to check the implementation of CI/CD pipeline in SAP BTP.
+A Fiori application to check the implementation of CI/CD pipeline in SAP BTP  .

 ### Starting the generated app